-Sources: U.S. Census Bureau 2000, CNMI Department of Commerce Central Statistics Division 2008.
+Sources: U.S. Census Bureau 2000, Guam Department of

+Commerce CSD 2008.

 As of 2000, the average household size for owner-occupied dwellings on Tinian (5.04 individuals) was substantially higher than that for rented units (2.85 individuals).
-The higher household size reflects the existence of multi-generational households common in the CNMI society (CNMI Department of Commerce, Central Statistics Division 2002).
+The higher household size reflects the existence of multi-generational households common in the CNMI society (CNMI Department of Commerce, CSD 2002).

-Table 16.1-8 shows the 2000 median value of housing on Tinian to be the highest in the CNMI.
-These prices were partially due to optimism on the part of homeowners during 2000, a time of economic success.
+Table 16.1-8 shows the median value of housing on Tinian to be the highest in the CNMI in 2000.
+The Tinian housing prices presented were partially due to optimism on the part of homeowners during 2000, a time of economic success.
 Subsequent economic downturns have most likely reduced housing values, at least relative to other islands in the CNMI.
-Additionally, there has been modest increase in housing supply for permanent residents, as well as the construction of temporary barracks by the Bridge Investment Group for the possible development of a new casino (CNMI Department of Commerce 2008b).
+Additionally, there has been some modest increase in housing supply for permanent residents, as well as the construction of temporary barracks by the Bridge Investment Group for the possible development of a new casino (CNMI Department of Commerce 2008b).

-Saipan had the most housing units in the CNMI as of 2000, and the median value of those units was above the CNMI average.
+Saipan had by far the most housing units in the CNMI and the median value of those units was above the CNMI average.
 Nearly 30% of the housing units on Saipan had a value of at least \$300,000.
 Based on the 2000 U.S. Census data, the total value of housing units on Saipan was \$574 million.

-Rota had the fewest number of housing units in the CNMI as of 2000 and the value per unit was below the CNMI average.
+Rota had the fewest number of housing units in the CNMI and the value per unit was well below the CNMI average.
 About 67% of Rota housing units were valued below \$200,000.
-Based on 2000 U.S. Census data, the total value of housing units on Rota was \$44 million.
+Based on the 2000 U.S. Census data, the total value of housing units on Rota was \$44 million.